cobbler/cobbler.github.io/_dynamic/manuals/2.2.3/4/3/1_-_Managing_DHCP.md

     cobbler system add --name=foo --profile=<profile name> --interface=eth0 --mac=AA:BB:CC:DD:EE:FF --ip-address=192.168.1.1

-**Note:** If you're still running the 2.0.x version, use --ip instead of --ip-address.

 That will take the template file in `/etc/cobbler/dhcp.template`, fill in the appropriate fields, and generate a fuller configuration file `/etc/dhcpd.conf` that includes this machine, and ensures that when AA:BB:CC:DD:EE:FF asks for an IP, it gets 192.168.1.1.
 The `--ip-address=...` specification is optional; DHCP can make dynamic assignments within a configured range.

 To make this active, run: